-In order to avoid bankruptcy, people will sell all their assets and limp along till they hit the wall, broke and without options.
-They will drain their protected retirement accounts, just to avoid bankruptcy.
-They will believe the sales pitch of debt relief companies and credit counselors that the widget those companies are selling is better, because bankruptcy should only be the last resort.
+To avoid bankruptcy, people will sell all their assets and limp until they hit the wall, broke and without options.
+They will drain their protected retirement accounts to avoid bankruptcy.
+They will believe the sales pitch of debt relief companies and credit counselors that the widget those companies are selling is better because bankruptcy should only be the last resort.

 I’ve written about the “last resort” marketing message many times.
-And each time it was used as a way to scare or persuade the consumer to stay away from bankruptcy and buy the peddled debt relief product instead.
-But the reality is that in the face of no other reasonable, logical, or good options, bankruptcy should often times be the first option to investigate on the list.
+And each time, it was used to scare or persuade the consumer to stay away from bankruptcy and buy the peddled debt relief product instead.
+But the reality is that bankruptcy should often be the first option to investigate on the list in the face of no other reasonable, logical, or sound options.

-Bankruptcy is also often the least expensive way to deal with debt in the shortest period of time.
+Bankruptcy is often the least expensive way to deal with debt in the shortest time.
 And for most people that file bankruptcy, their debt will be eliminated in a few months, and their retirement funds will be protected from creditors.
-Those funds will be protected for when they need them most, when they can’t work and need to be able to feed themselves.
+Moreover, those funds will be protected when they need them most when they can’t work and need to feed themselves.

-Here is a better statement of fact about bankruptcy, it’s not the first or last resort, but one of the options consumers have to deal with their debt.
+Here is a better statement about bankruptcy; it’s not the first or last resort, but one of the options consumers have to deal with their debt.
 There is no way to know if bankruptcy is the most appropriate solution in a particular situation unless the consumer talks to a local bankruptcy attorney.

 And if you press people on why they say bankruptcy should be the last resort, ask them this, “why?”
 I bet they come back with more myths like it will wreck your credit for ten years or it will prevent you from getting a job.
 Both of those myths are substantially unsupported.
 The reality is that it’s silly easy to rebuild your credit after bankruptcy and the facts don’t support widespread employment discrimination after bankruptcy.

 Another common excuse I hear is that bankruptcy is immoral.
-That’s another argument based in perception rather than reality.
-There is no reason why someone can’t file bankruptcy to get legal from unreasonable creditors and then begin to rebuild their life and elect to repay creditors.
-There is also the issue of if it is more moral to leave yourself and family stranded in an unsafe life or financial position while you limp along for years trying to repair the past.
+That’s another argument based on perception rather than reality.
+There is no reason why someone can’t file bankruptcy to get legal protection from unreasonable creditors and then begin to rebuild their lives and elect to repay creditors.
+There is also the issue of if it is more moral to leave yourself and your family stranded in an unsafe life or financial position while you limp along for years trying to repair the past.

 If bankruptcy is the right solution for churches, airlines, and cities, then why can’t it be the right solution for you? – Click to Tweet

 I went bankrupt, just like Dave did.
-And I admit at the time it was painful.
-But the reason it was painful was because I didn’t have someone there helping me to understand all of my options.
-If I had I would have walked into bankruptcy knowing that for me, at that time, bankruptcy was the best option for me.
-Not life destroying.
+And I admit, at the time, it was painful.
+But it was sad because I didn’t have someone there helping me understand all of my options.
+If I had, I would have walked into bankruptcy knowing that for me, at that time, bankruptcy was the best option and not life-destroying.

 You can view my story below.

-The reality, is that for me, like for Dave, bankruptcy allowed us to get a legal fresh start and second chance.
+The reality is that for me, like for Dave, bankruptcy allowed us to get a legal fresh start and a second chance.

-If there had been someone at that time who could have helped us to understand the process and learn that bankruptcy was not the end of our life but the start of a new life then the pain we felt at the time would have been mitigated.
+If there had been someone who could have helped us understand the process and learn that bankruptcy was not the end of our life but the start of a new life, then the pain we felt at the time would have been mitigated.